kokizzu/AlphaECS/readme.md

 }
 ```

-Don't get too hung up on the logic above.
-Just try to see that our previously simple PlayerHealth class is now doing a few different things: managing health, playing sound fx, and triggering visual effects.
+Try not to get too hung up on the logic above.
+Just understand that our previously simple PlayerHealth class is now doing a few different things: managing health, playing sound fx, and triggering visual effects.
 Next, we'll add some extra effects for when the player dies, including playing a death animation and a death sound:

 ```
 using UnityEngine;